galaxyproject/galaxy-hub/src/tutorials/rb_rnaseq/index.md

 RNAseq can be roughly divided into two "types":

  * **Reference genome-based** - an assembled genome exists for a species for which an RNAseq experiment is performed.
 It allows reads to be aligned against the reference genome and significantly improves our ability to reconstruct transcripts.
-This category would obviously include humans and most model organisms but excludes the majority of truly biologically intereting species (e.g., [Hyacinth macaw](https://en.wikipedia.org/wiki/Hyacinth_macaw));
+This category would obviously include humans and most model organisms but excludes the majority of truly biologically interesting species (e.g., [Hyacinth macaw](https://en.wikipedia.org/wiki/Hyacinth_macaw));
  * **Reference genome-free** - no genome assembly for the species of interest is available.
 In this case one would need to assemble the reads into transcripts using *de novo* approaches.
 This type of RNAseq is as much of an art as well as science because assembly is heavily parameter-dependent and difficult to do well.

 In this lesson we will focus on the **Reference genome-based** type of RNA seq.